We publish details of the names, countries and admission dates of all current RCOG Fellows and Members.

 Doctors undertaking research posts

 - Some doctors will take time out of their clinical training to undertake research projects.
-You may be approached to enter into research studies and these would be carefully explained to you.
-It is vitally important that women are given the chance to participate in these studies which will lead to better care in the future.
+You may be approached to enter into research studies and these would be clearly explained to you.
+It is vitally important that women and people using O&G services are given the chance to participate in these studies which will lead to better care in the future.
 Doctors undertaking research will often follow a more ‘academic’ career.
 This means that they will still look after patients as a consultant, but will spend a significant part of their time teaching, lecturing and leading research projects.

 Senior SAS Doctors have their own patients in the same way consultants do and often have a particular area of interest and expertise within the specialty, like colposcopy, urogynaecology or fertility.